 This review is subject to several limitations that should be noted when interpreting its conclusions.
 First, the literature base is inevitably incomplete: given the volume of research published across multiple disciplines relevant to water-smart agriculture, some relevant studies may have been missed despite the systematic search strategy employed.
-Publication bias towards positive outcomes in the irrigation and water-management literature—whereby studies reporting significant water savings or productivity improvements are more likely to be published than those finding null results—may also have influenced the apparent effectiveness of the strategies reviewed.
+Publication bias towards positive outcomes in the irrigation and water-management literature-whereby studies reporting significant water savings or productivity improvements are more likely to be published than those finding null results-may also have influenced the apparent effectiveness of the strategies reviewed.

-Second, the review draws on evidence from a wide variety of agro-climatic zones, crop types, and farming systems, and caution is warranted when generalising findings across contexts.
+Second, the review draws on evidence from a wide variety of agro-climatic zones, crop types, and farming systems, and caution is warranted when generalizing findings across contexts.
 Water savings and productivity improvements documented in Mediterranean fruit orchards, for example, may not transfer directly to rainfed cereal systems in semi-arid Africa, where soil conditions, crop management practices, and water supply infrastructure differ fundamentally.
-Third, most empirical studies of precision and deficit irrigation are conducted over one to three growing seasons, and the long-term consequences of these strategies for soil health, salinity accumulation, and groundwater recharge remain incompletely characterised.
+Third, most empirical studies of precision and deficit irrigation are conducted over one to three growing seasons, and the long-term consequences of these strategies for soil health, salinity accumulation, and groundwater recharge remain incompletely characterized.

-Fourth, the socio-economic dimensions of water-smart adoption—particularly gender equity, labour implications, and distributional effects across different farm sizes—receive less attention in the technical literature than agronomic and hydrological outcomes, representing a knowledge gap that limits the equity-informed design of adoption programmes.
+Fourth, the socio-economic dimensions of water-smart adoption-particularly gender equity, labour implications, and distributional effects across different farm sizes-receive less attention in the technical literature than agronomic and hydrological outcomes, representing a knowledge gap that limits the equity-informed design of adoption programmes.
 Finally, the rapidly evolving nature of digital and IoT technologies means that some of the technical reviews cited herein may already be superseded by more recent developments, and readers should supplement this review with the most current literature in the precision agriculture and smart irrigation domains to ensure that their understanding reflects the state of the art.